TheBloodEaglez/aes-messenger/README.md

  Markup : * To Do list
               * Secure password transport method
               * Styling
-          *  To Do list item 2

-           Markup : * ToDo list
+           Markup : * To Do list
               * Nested bullet
               * Sub-nested bullet etc